apify/crawlee/docs/guides/typescript_actor.md

 title: Typescript Actors
 ---

-Apify SDK supports Typescript by covering the public APIs with type declarations.
+Apify SDK supports Typescript by covering public APIs with type declarations.
 This allows writing code with auto-completion even for Javascript code.
-Besides that, Actors written in Typescript can take advantage of compile-time type-checking and avoid many bugs.
+Besides that, actors written in Typescript can take advantage of compile-time type-checking and avoid many bugs.

 Setting up Typescript project
 =============================

-To use Typescript in your actors, you'll need:
+To use Typescript in your actors, you'll need the following prerequisities.

 1. Typescript compiler `tsc` installed somewhere: